How to send readings

 To make the send readings request, you send an authenticated request to the Save readings endpoint.

-If the saving of the readings was success, you will receive a 204 Not Content
+If the saving of the readings was successful, you will receive a 204 No Content response.

 Last updated